Noncommutative Cotlar identities for groups acting on tree-like structures: Cotlar identities and multipliers

 This theory, which goes back all the way to Dixmier and Segal \cite{Dixmier1953Formes, Segal1953}, is already well understood and the interested reader can consult it in \cite{Terp1981lp, PiXu2003, GoldsteinLabouschange2020}.

 Let $\sG$ be a locally compact group that we will throughout the text assume to be second countable, and let $L_2(\sG)$ be its $L_2$-space with respect to the \emph{left Haar measure} $\mu$ \cite{Foll1995}.
 As usual, we will denote by $\lambda: \sG \to \U(L_2 (\sG))$ the \emph{left regular representation}, which is the unitary representation $g \mapsto \lambda_g$ that acts by sending $\xi(h)$ to $\xi(g^{-1} h)$.
-The \emph{left regular von Neumann algebra} $\L \sG \subset \B(L_2 (\sG))$ of $\sG$ is given by
+The \emph{left regular von Neumann algebra} $\VN \sG \subseteq \B(L_2 (\sG))$ of $\sG$ is given by

-This von Neumann algebra admits a normal, semifinite and faithful weight $\tau: \L \sG_+ \to [0,\infty]$ that satisfies the Plancherel identity.
+This von Neumann algebra admits a normal, semifinite and faithful weight $\tau: \VN \sG_+ \to [0,\infty]$ that satisfies the Plancherel identity, meaning that $\varphi \mapsto \lambda(\varphi)$ extends to a unitary isometry from $L_2(\sG)$ to Gelfand-Neumark-Segal space $L_2(\VN \sG;\tau)$.
 This weight is usually referred as the \emph{Plancherel weight} \cite[Chapter 7]{Ped1979}.
 The weight $\tau$ is a n.s.f trace precisely when $\sG$ is unimodular.
 Thus, we will work in the natural setting of unimodular groups and refer to $\tau$ as the \emph{Plancherel trace}.
 In this context, the Plancherel trace is given by